donaldkiplagat/Neighbourhood-Watch/ReadMe.md

-# Awwwards
+# Neighbourhood Watch

-This python/django web-app was created as a clone of the website 'Awwwards'.Developed during Moringa Core.
+This python/django web-app was created to act as a Neighbourhood Watch.Developed during Moringa Core.
 This is Week 11's Independent Project.
-Date: 16th November 2018
+Date: 23th November 2018
 By: Donald Kiplagat

 ## Description